This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 - Add remaining walnut milk, salt, honey and chocolate chips.
 Heat it over medium setting.

 - Add flavor of your choice.
-Top with hot foamed milk and cocoa.
+Top with hot foamed milk (using milk frother) and cocoa.

-This recipe is gluten free, vegetarian, egg free and soy free.
+This healthy hot chocolate recipe is gluten free, vegetarian, egg free and soy free.

 Nut Free: Use sunflower seed butter, tahini or coconut butter/cream instead of walnuts.
 But these options may impart a flavor to the milk.